 The more exercise an individual does, the more heightened cortisol becomes in a brain, increasing the likelihood of irritability, anxiety, sleeplessness and well…more need for exercise.

 This, unfortunately, exacerbates the pattern creating a damaging and destructive relationship to movement.
-Exercise disorders are among the most challenging of disorders to contend with as they bridge eating disorders, body image issues, compulsive tendencies, and addictions.
+Exercise disorders are among the most challenging of disorders to contend with.
+They bridge eating disorders, body image issues, compulsive tendencies, and addictions.

 In order to truly recover from exercise disorders, one must literally retrain the body to accommodate a normal and safe amount of exercise.
-This includes rebalancing metabolic, biochemical and neurochemical aspects, as well as creating a sense of trust that the body exist without excessive exercise.
+This includes rebalancing metabolic, biochemical and neurochemical aspects.
+And also requires creating a sense of trust in the body to exist without excessive exercise.

 Calories expended supersede calories coming in.
 Adrenal glands are strained and drained.
 Muscles get adapted to output.
 The heart gets more efficient.
 Basically, everything slows down.

 Metabolism can only be reset with ample amounts of rest for muscle recovery along with proper nutrition.
 Many times when someone who has been over exercising stops they feel physically worse before they feel better.
 This is the chemical energy crash of the adrenal system.
 These glands secrete adrenaline and cortisol and this type of chemical energy can trick someone into believing they have boundless energy.
 When exercise stops, they feel the fatigue caused by this crash.
 Rest allows this system to regulate and for the body to begin to re-calibrate and utilize energy in a more balanced way.